grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 +++

 ## Introduction
-In this post we'll uncover an elegant algorithm and create tiny first-person "game" with Rust.
+In this post, we'll uncover an elegant algorithm and create a tiny first-person "game" with Rust.
 My goal here is to show how something that looks complicated can be broken down into simple pieces.
 If I've done my job right, it should feel like you've *discovered* how to make the game.

-First we'll explore how the algorithm behind the game works, then we'll write it out line by line.
+First, we'll explore how the algorithm behind the game works, then we'll write it out line by line.
 I tried to make this as accessible as possible but a healthy understanding of programming as well as Rust and trigonometry will help.

 Here's a quick preview of what we'll be making: